-- (1) Cash and deposits and (2) Cash and deposits in trust - Due to the short maturities, the book value of these instruments is deemed a reasonable approximation of the fair value, and therefore, the book value is used as the fair value. - (3) Current portion of investment corporation bonds payable and (5) Investment corporation bonds payable - The reference statistical prices disclosed by the Japan Securities Dealers Association are used as the fair value. - (4) Current portion of long-term loans payable and (6) Long-term loans payable and conditions.
+- (1) Cash and deposits and (2) Cash and deposits in trust - Due to the short maturities, the book value of these instruments is deemed a reasonable approximation of the fair value, and therefore, the book value is used as the fair value. - (3) Short-term loans payable - Due to the short maturities, the book value of these instruments is deemed a reasonable approximation of the fair value, and therefore, the book value is used as the fair value. - (4) Current portion of investment corporation bonds payable and (6) Investment corporation bonds payable

-The fair value of long-term loans payable is determined based on the present value of contractual cash flows which would be applicable to new loans payable under the same terms
+The reference statistical prices disclosed by the Japan Securities Dealers Association are used as the fair value.

-(7) Derivative transactions
+- (5) Current portion of long-term loans payable and (7) Long-term loans payable

-Please refer to Note 7, "Derivative Transactions."
+The fair value of long-term loans payable is determined based on the present value of contractual cash flows which would be applicable to new loans payable under the same terms and conditions. - (8) Derivative transactions Please refer to Note 5, "Derivative Transactions."